Our objectives

 Drawdowns, terms and fees

 The TFSME is now closed to new drawings.
-Loans were offered over a period which ran from April 2020 to October 2021.
+Loans were offered from April 2020 to October 2021.

 Participants may terminate any transaction, in part or in full, before its maturity date.
 The interest rate on TFSME transactions is equal to Bank Rate plus a Scheme fee (TFSME Fee).